sylphlab/zen/README.md

 > **Work In Progress - API subject to change**

-An **ultra-minimal** (sub-300 bytes core) and fast state management library inspired by [Nanostores](https://github.com/nanostores/nanostores).
+An **ultra-minimal** and fast state management library inspired by [Nanostores](https://github.com/nanostores/nanostores).

-**Core Goal:** Achieve the smallest possible bundle size while maintaining competitive performance.
+**Core Goal:** Achieve excellent performance with a very small bundle size.
+(Note: Size target of < 265 B was sacrificed for better performance).

 ## Installation